hnryjmes/100-days-of-code/README.md

 1. DAY 23.
 Slightly more frustration, tests are passing, just trying to work out why my test coverage is so low.. #100DaysOfCode

+1. DAY 24.
+Pairing on code review of our weekend projects using GitHub.
+Getting feedback on your code from others is so valuable, especially in this group environment where you can see how different solutions to the same problem can be. #100DaysOfCode

 1.